Clare Bowditch: 2011-present: solo work

-In 2011, Bowditch co-wrote and performed a successful musical stage show based on the life and music of Eva Cassidy.
-The show, entitled Tales from the Life of Eva Cassidy, featured Bowditch singing Cassidy's songs in the style of Cassidy, in addition to telling stories behind the songs and life of the late singer.
+In 2011, Bowditch co-wrote and performed a musical stage show based on the life and music of Eva Cassidy.
+The show, Tales from the Life of Eva Cassidy, featured Bowditch singing Cassidy's songs in the style of Cassidy, in addition to telling stories behind the songs and life of the late singer.
 The sold-out show was performed consecutively over two weeks at the Atheneum Theatre in Melbourne.

-In July 2011, Bowditch released the EP Are You Ready Yet?, which featured the single "Now That You're Here" (with Lanie Lane).
+In July 2011, Bowditch released the EP Are You Ready Yet?, which included the single "Now That You're Here" (with Lanie Lane).

 In May 2012, Bowditch released the single, "You Make Me Happy", which was featured in the TV series Offspring.
-Bowditch plays Rosanna Harding in the series; a musician who does some work with Billie's husband Mick, played by Eddie Perfect.
+Bowditch plays Rosanna Harding in the series; a musician who produces and performs music with Billie's husband Mick, played by Eddie Perfect, creating marital jealousy and tension.

 Bowditch's fifth studio album, The Winter I Chose Happiness, was released on 14 September 2012.
 The album peaked at number 11 on the ARIA Charts.
 At the ARIA Music Awards of 2013, the album was nominated for an award.

-In 2013, Bowditch founded the creative social enterprise, Big Hearted Business (BHB).
-It exists to teach creative people about business, and business people about creativity, in ways that make sense.
+In 2013, Bowditch set up a creative social enterprise, Big Hearted Business (BHB).

-The inaugural Big Hearted Business conference was held on 23 and 24 March 2013 at the Abbotsford Convent in Melbourne, Australia.
+The first Big Hearted Business conference was held in 2013 at the Abbotsford Convent in Melbourne, Australia.
 The speakers list of the event included comedian Catherine Deveny, writer Rachel Power and designer Lucy Feagins.

-In October 2019, Bowditch released her first book, Your Own Kind of Girl, a partial memoir from her early life, published in Australian and New Zealand by Allen & Unwin, who acquired the rights after a highly competitive auction between eight publishers.
+In October 2019, Bowditch released her first book, Your Own Kind of Girl, a partial memoir from her early life, published in Australian and New Zealand by Allen & Unwin, who acquired the rights after an auction between eight publishers.

 In 2020, Bowditch released the Audible Original podcast series 'Tame Your Inner Critic'.

 Personal life

 Bowditch and husband Marty Brown were introduced to each other via their bandmate John Hedigan in 1997.
-They are now parents to three children - a daughter, Asha, in 2002 and identical twin boys in 2007.

-Bowditch has been approached to take on several roles as a "social commentator": she wrote an article for ABC's The Drum, entitled "Mr Jones and Me", and also made her debut on the ABC's Q&A program (she was the first panelist to also perform a song — "Bigger Than the Money").
+They have three children.

 In December 2015, it was announced that Bowditch would be undertaking the role of program host for the afternoon radio program of ABC Radio Melbourne, starting on 25 January 2016.
-She presented her last programme on 29 November 2017, leaving to pursue other activities.
+She presented her last programme on 29 November 2017, leaving to write what would go on to be her award-winning debut memoir ‘Your Own Kind of Girl’.